 Pricing of the product or the services is the most important aspect of the customer’s point of view.
 The product’s cost component must be such or must be strategized as per the customer’s capacity to pay for the opted service or product.
 It is important to keep the customer’s willingness to pay for the product or the service while deciding the product’s cost to attract the customers; the marketing strategy guides to provide lucrative deals and discounts on the product, which helps draw the customer’s attention towards the product.
 The management must keep the vision of the long terms goals and benefits while making the decision, and the cost margin should be such that it benefits both the customer and the organization.

 Marketing research is very crucial for deciding the marketing venues and the places for the product launch as it depends on the targeted consumer’s availability in that place.
 This also covers the local branches and franchises at different locations to promote and sell the product and services.
 The placement component includes a number of factors like sales personnel, training, and franchising fees for brand promotion.

 Marketing is the key to the success of any product or service in today’s era.
 The industries or organizations spend a hefty amount on the promotion of their brand to reach out to maximum consumers.
 They often approach highly influential people like the actor and actresses, cricketers, or other sportspeople who are well known among the common people to promote their brands.
-Marketing has emerged as an industry, and there are firms that are solely dedicated to the marketing needs of the top-notch brands, and these marketing firms strategize and campaigns the promotion of the product.
+Marketing has emerged as an industry, and there are firms that are solely dedicated to the marketing needs of the top-notch brands, and these marketing firms strategize and campaign the promotion of the product.

 This is a guide to the Marketing Mix.
-Here we discuss the introduction and types or Categories of Marketing Mix Values along with 4P’s of Marketing which includes the product, price, place, and promotion of the product, etc. You may also look at the following articles to learn more –
+Here we discuss the introduction and types or Categories of Marketing Mix Values along with the 4P’s of Marketing which include the product, price, place, and promotion of the product, etc. You may also look at the following articles to learn more –